-There has been a reduction in untreated caries among certain demographic groups of children and adolescents in recent years.3 Frequent consumption of refined carbohydrates, however, can be a significant factor in the child and adolescent diet that contributes to the initiation and progression of caries.4 Vending machines provide ready access to highly refined carbohydrates, especially soft drinks.
+There has been a reduction in untreated caries among certain demographic groups of children and adolescents in recent years.3 Frequent consumption of refined carbohydrates, however, can be a significant factor in the child and adolescent diet that contributes to the initiation and progression of caries.
+4 Vending machines provide ready access to highly refined carbohydrates, especially soft drinks.
 The acids present in carbonated beverages can have a greater deleterious effect (ie, erosion) on enamel than the acids generated by oral flora from the sugars present in sweetened drinks.5 Many soft drinks also contain significant amounts of caffeine, which, if consumed regularly, may lead to increased, even habitual, usage.6

-There is growing concern that vending machine items with limited nutritional value are "competitive foods" with menu items approved by the USDA for National School Meal Programs.
-In 2003, a study of 251 middle and high schools in 24 states found that 73% of the beverage and 83% of the snack options were considered to be of poor nutritional quality.
-An effort is underway to increase the healthy choices available in vending machines by replacing sugarsweetened drinks with bottled water, candy bars with nutrition bars, and potato chips with dried fruits and nuts.
-In the supplementary of the supplementary with dried fruits and nuts.
-In the supplementary with limited fruits and nuts.
-In the supplementary with limite in a food compared to the calories.
+There is growing concern that vending machine items with limited nutritional value are "competitive foods" with menu items approved by the USDA for National School Meal Programs.7 In 2003, a study of 251 middle and high schools in 24 states found that 73% of the beverage and 83% of the snack options were considered to be of poor nutritional quality.7 An effort is underway to increase the healthy choices available in vending machines by replacing sugar-sweetened drinks with bottled water, candy bars with nutrition bars, and potato chips with dried fruits and nuts.8

+Increased consumption of refined carbohydrates by children and adolescents may have a negative impact on their overall nutrition by displacing foods with higher nutrient density.9 Nutrient density refers to the amount of nutrients in a food compared to the calories.
 Foods low in calories and high in nutrients are nutrient rich (dense).
 Foods high in calories and low in nutrients are of poor nutritional quality.
-As teenage girls have increased their consumption of soft drinks, their consumption of milk has decreased by 40%, which may contribute to a decrease in bone density, subsequent increase in fractures, and future risk of osteoporosis. ^{10,11} Increased ingestion of sugar-sweetened drinks also has been linked to the increased incidence of childhood obesity.
-12
+As teenage girls have increased their consumption of soft drinks, their consumption of milk has decreased by 40%, which may contribute to a decrease in bone density, subsequent increase in fractures, and future risk of osteoporosis.10,11 Increased ingestion of sugar-sweetened drinks also has been linked to the increased incidence of childhood obesity.12